 YES!
 When you purchase an item from ReStore, you are becoming an active member of the green movement by putting that particular item to a better use than taking up space in the landfill!
 We try to reduce, reuse, repurpose and recycle as much as we can and we’re glad that YOU are becoming involved in this process!

 YES!
 When you shop with your heart at CVHFH ReStore, you’re supporting our mission of building homes in this community!

 Habitat for Humanity ReStores are nonprofit home improvement stores and donation centers that sell new and gently used furniture, home accessories, building materials and appliances to the public at a fraction of the retail price.
 Habitat for Humanity ReStores are proudly owned and operated by local Habitat for Humanity affiliates, and proceeds are used to build homes, community, and hope locally and around the world.

 Providing alternative disposal for usable items

 In the U.S. more than 325 million tons of recoverable building materials are generated every year.
 The Habitat ReStore connects unwanted building materials, appliances, furniture and home goods with people who can use them.
-ReStore has diverted TONS of materials away from the landfill.
+Habitat ReStore in Cedar Rapids has contributed to the green movement by diverting more than 560 tons of materials away from local area landfills in 2017 alone.